redwoodinnovation/redwoodinnovation.github.io/albany/cornell/README.md

 # Cornell Elementary School

-A Github webpage displaying:
+A GitHub classroom ventilation prediction webpage displaying:

 - Circles (nodes) which may change location, color, or size in response to changes in Google Sheet values.

-- Single polygons (areas) which change color in response to changes in "Cornell Room Sensors" or "Picarro4PM" Google Sheet values.
+- Polygons (areas) which change color in response to changes in "Cornell Room Sensors" or "Picarro 4PM" Google Sheet values.

-- Single polygons (areas) which display the outline of the OSM School Buildings & School Grounds.
+- Polygons (areas) which display the outline of the OSM School Buildings & School Grounds.

 - Lines (ways) which display OSM roads and paths.

 ## CO2 Sensor Data

 - The property polygon displays the outside CO2 value per the CO2 color gradient.
 Data from 4pm the previous day is pulled into a Google Sheet via Google Apps Script each morning between 9 and 10 AM.
-Thease data are are stored in the "[Picarro4PM](https://docs.google.com/spreadsheets/d/e/2PACX-1vT7Pfesayb3ZWqTwZC_tRmkTd_Q4xOb1LEumaloOSByqkxR_bCY5duYzvVfn8DuupaORpeKQ64zHzHR/pubhtml)" Google Sheet .
+Thease data are are stored in the "[Picarro 4PM](https://docs.google.com/spreadsheets/d/e/2PACX-1vT7Pfesayb3ZWqTwZC_tRmkTd_Q4xOb1LEumaloOSByqkxR_bCY5duYzvVfn8DuupaORpeKQ64zHzHR/pubhtml)" Google Sheet.

 - CO2 - Level 0 & Level 1 ppm values are shown per room polygon and are manually entered in the "[Cornell Room Sensors](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ-d_NzjzpbEVKq66-RUzki_3-oo_lPvFHGhuIrOnMY-VIigGVjP2b5OqIJcaYolE-z88vxhaOGumut/pubhtml?gid=1809780250&single=true)" Google Sheet.
 Fixed room sensor data may be at an hourly interval or reported as a max daily, weekly, or monthly value.

 - CO2 - Crowdsense mobile CO2 ppm values are entered with the "CO2 Crowdsense" Google Form wherein participants enter longitude, latitude, Level, and Room # (when applicable), and are stored in the "[CO2 Crowdsense (response)](https://docs.google.com/spreadsheets/d/e/2PACX-1vTT1AN5PpyoMPB2_IjV4RfPVRZCGMUTQN_uBEA_pgf6NbrelQ6tntjiysCeECEOoXwc5RuDyaP1DCB-/pubhtml?gid=768142103&single=true)" Google Sheet.

+- Supersite MET 4PM environmental data (Pressure, Rainfall, Relative Humidity, Tempurature, Wind Direction, & Wind Speed) are pulled into a Google Sheet via Google Apps Script each day.
+These data are stored in the "[MET 4PM](https://docs.google.com/spreadsheets/d/1LAOdb-N3kTR97rE1fF7k4dGDyB9jhhNuM-PmiYYi3wo/edit#gid=0)" Google Sheet and are displayed on the webpage in an iframe.

 ## Resource Data